NBA: Which Teams Improved Themselves The Most With Their Trade Deadline Deals?

 Give Up: Tyreke Evans, Buddy Hield, Langston Galloway, 2017 first rounder and Sixers second selection.

 The Pelicans are just two-and-a-half games out of the eighth and final playoff spot in the Western Conference.
-Getting Cousins doesn’t automatically make them the favorite to make the playoffs as there will be a learning curve for coach Alvin Gentry on how to play DeMarcus Cousins and Anthony Davis together as evidenced by their 129-99 loss to the Rockets on Thursday.
-Cousins and Davis combined for 56 points, on 19-of-40 shooting, along with 19 rebounds, six assists, six steals, and six blocks.
+Getting Cousins doesn’t automatically make them the favorite to make the playoffs as their will be a learning curve for coach Alvin Gentry on how to play DeMarcus Cousins and Anthony Davis together as evidence by their 129-99 loss to the Rockets on Thursday.
+Cousins and Davis combined for 56 points, on 19-of-40 shooting, along with 19 rebounds, six assists, six steals and six blocks.

 The Pelicans didn’t give up a lot in the trade.
-Evans has been injured most of his tenure with the team.
+Evans has been injured most of tenure with the team.
 Hield was having a decent rookie season though he struggled shooting the ball, a strength coming out of Oklahoma.

 5. Houston Rockets